 Get Your “Buts” in the Right Place!

 Anyone not really comfortable in their own skin has the problem thus described, and one dead giveaway is that they are defensive and handle almost any form of correction (however well-intentioned and well presented) poorly.
-They already feel badly about themselves, and don’t seem to realize that input from others can help them change – the end result being that they feel better about themselves.
+They already feel badly about themselves, and don’t seem to realize that input from others can help them change – which would result in them feeling better about themselves.
 Another evidence of this malady is seen in how they view and talk about others.
 They do tear others down in order to feel better about themselves, but it never works.
 Sin cannot make you feel better inside your heart of hearts.

 Those in the church who have not yet conquered this problem have certain patterns to their negative speech.
 One pattern is just to talk negatively about others behind their backs, thus committing what the Bible defines as gossip and slander.
 Another pattern is saying both good and bad things about others, but doing it in a certain order, thus creating a certain emphasis.
 Compare these two sentences in how they affect your feelings about someone we will call “Betty” for purposes of illustration: